oderwat/hubic2swiftgate/README.md

 * [Duplicity](#duplicity) - THE backup solution with encryption and diff (using: swift:// backend, this was added in 0.6.22 afaik)
 * [Python-SwiftClient](#pythonswiftclient) - Command line client.
 Very useful (up to version 1.9 currently)
-* CyberDuck - FTP like access to all containers (using 'Swift')
+* CyberDuck - FTP like access to all containers (using 'Swift').
+As we only support v1.0 authentication you need to use the v1.0 devauth authentication supplied on the CyberDuck Homepage [Auth 1.0 Profile Info](https://trac.cyberduck.io/wiki/help/en/howto/openstack)
 * ExpanDrive2 - Mounts your HubiC Storage as external Drive (Select 'Open Stack Swift Storage.
 This really needs a __non self-signed__ certificate!)

 **I got limited success with:**